junxit/us-congress-bills-111/bill.md

 # H.R.
 2489

-> To authorize a comprehensive national cooperative geospatial imagery mapping program through the United States Geological Survey, to promote use of the program for education, workforce training and development, and applied research, and to support Federal, State, tribal, and local government programs.
+> To authorize a national cooperative geospatial imagery program through the United States Geological Survey to promote use of remote sensing data.

 ## § 1.
 Short title